mthmulders/futbolin/webapp/README.md

 You need to run `mvn package -Pdocker` and restart the above script.

 ### Inside a Kubernetes environment
-Prepare a Kubernetes secret with the appropriate configuration values:
+Prepare a Kubernetes secret with the configuration values for OpenID Connect integration:
 ```sh
 kubectl create secret generic webapp-oidc \
     --namespace=futbolin \